Throne Hall of Dongola

-The Throne Hall of Dongola, also known as the Mosque Building, is an archaeological site in Old Dongola, Sudan.
+The Throne Hall of Dongola, also known as the Mosque Building or Mosque of Abdallah ibn Abi Sarh, is an archaeological site in Old Dongola, Sudan.
 It is a two-storey brick building situated on a rocky hill, overlooking the town and the Nile valley.
 It was originally built in the 9th century, serving as the richly adorned representative building of the Makurian kings.
 In 1317, during the period of Makurian decline, it was converted into a mosque, serving this purpose until it was closed and turned into a historic monument in 1969.
 Shortly afterwards Polish archaeologists from the Polish Centre of Mediterranean Archaeology of the University of Warsaw began to excavate the building.
 It has been described as possibly "the most important, symbolic edifice in the medieval history of Sudan".
 It is presently the oldest preserved mosque in Sudan.

 History

 Makurian Throne Hall (9th century–1317)

 From the late 5th century Old Dongola (Old Nubian: Tungul) was to be the capital of the Nubian kingdom of Makuria, which converted to Christianity in the mid-6th century and successfully asserted its independence from the early Muslim conquests in the 7th century.
+The locals, now Muslim, associate the building with this period, calling it "mosque of Abdallah ibn Abi Sarh".
 Between the 9th and 11th centuries the town enjoyed a golden age.
 In the 9th century, several representative buildings were constructed, among them the Throne Hall.
 It was probably built in the first half of the century, during the reign of King Georgios I (r.
 835–887) and his father Zacharias III (r.
 835–857).
 It was located on a rocky outcrop in the eastern part of the city.
 From this prominence the two-storey building enjoyed an extensive view of the town and the Nile.
 Its purpose has been interpreted differently over the years, ranging from church, monastery and royal castle.
 However, its internal design suggests that the building had an official, non-residential purpose, and that it was intended to impress visitors.
 The actual throne hall was on the upper floor, which official delegations and processions reached by ascending a monumental staircase.
 Both the throne hall and the staircase were adorned with wall paintings.
 During the 11th–12th centuries they were altered.

 From 1265 Makuria endured repeated invasions by the Mamluk sultanate, which, from 1276, usually installed a puppet king on the Makurian throne.
 At the end of the 13th century, after yet another confrontation with the Mamluks, the most prestigious buildings of Old Dongola, among them the Throne Hall, lay in ruins and the population had dropped drastically due to deportations.
 The Throne Hall in particular had both its south and northwest devastated.
 Shortly after the damage was inflicted, at the turn of the 13th century, the building was repaired, although not in its entirety and with various modifications.